brandoncc/docker-compose-wordpress-generator/README.md

 You can update the PHP values by adding a `.user.ini` file to your application's root directory (which will be mounted at /var/www/html/ within the docker container).

+## Basic Auth

+If you would like to use basic auth, follow the instructions in `applications/the-app/nginx-auth/instructions.txt` after you generate the application.

 ## Environment Variables

 After you run the generator, you will have a `.env` file located at